 Mile 2

 You can tell by the upcoming hum of cars in the distance that you’re approaching the section of the trail that runs parallel to East Beltline.
-This is a good time to take a brief rest, prior to crossing the stop sign and biking down the busy road.
+You’ll follow the trail alongside the much more placid Reeds Lake Boulevard.

 Mile 2.75

-Once Reeds Lake Boulevard meets Hall Street, you’ll experience the steepest incline of the trail.
+Once the trail heads up Hall Street, you’ll experience the steepest incline of the trail.
 It’s a pretty daunting hill, and there’s no shame in walking.
-Once you’re at the top, catch your breath and rehydrate before heading straight up Hall Street.
+Once you’re at the top, catch your breath and rehydrate before continuing alongside Hall Street.

 Mile 3.4

 Once you reach the intersection of Hall Street and Lake Drive, take a right (onto Lake Drive).
-It's also the busiest stretch of the trail and the paved path transitions into a regular suburban sidewalk.
+This is the busiest stretch of the trail and the paved path transitions into a regular suburban sidewalk.
 Drivers are used to seeing a steady stream of bikers along this route, but make sure to exercise good judgment.

 Mile 4.0

 Follow Lake Drive until it reaches Breton Road and Lakeside Drive.
-Take a right on to Lakeside Drive at East Grand Rapids middle school where you’ll pass the school's tennis courts and the local fire station.
+Take a right on to Lakeside Drive at East Grand Rapids Middle School where you’ll pass the school's tennis courts and the local Community Center.
 Shortly after, you’ll return to John Collins Park.

 Post-route: